You are here

 The overwhelming majority of public school teachers enter the teaching profession only after completing an apprenticeship as a student teacher.
 A growing body of research demonstrates how important the student teaching experience, also known as clinical practice, is for developing teaching capacities and shaping teacher career paths.
 But recent evidence also points to the broader ramifications of student teacher placements for teacher hiring and staffing challenges, particularly in rural and disadvantaged schools.
 In this piece, we summarize the connections between student teaching and the problems that some districts and schools face in staffing teaching positions.
 We argue that pandemic-induced changes to student teaching can be leveraged to address these longstanding issues in the teacher pipeline.

 Citation: Dan Goldhaber, John Krieg, Roddy Theobald (2021).
 Re-Thinking the Geography of Student Teaching Placements in a Post-COVID World.
-CALDER Working Paper No.
+CALDER Policy Brief No. 22

 We use a novel database of over 15,000 teacher candidates from 15 teacher education programs in Washington state to investigate the connections between specific teacher preparation experiences (e.g., endorsements, licensure test scores, and student teaching placements) and the likelihood that these candidates enter and leave the state’s public teaching workforce within their first 2 years.
 As has been found in prior research, candidates with endorsements in hard-to-staff subjects like science, technology, engineering, and math and special education are significantly more likely to enter the public teaching workforce than candidates with elementary endorsements.
 We also find large differences in hiring rates over time, as candidates who graduated in the years prior to and during the Great Recession are far less likely to be hired than candidates in recent years.
 Finally, teacher candidates hired into the same school type (elementary, middle, or high school) or into schools and classrooms with similar student demographics as their student teaching placement are more likely to stay in the teaching workforce than other candidates who experience less alignment.